ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/controller_server/nav2_controller-plugins/feasible_path_handler.md

 | `double` | 0.4     |

 Description
-:   Angular proximity (radians) to path inversion point to be considered “achieved” to pass on the rest of the path after path inversion.
+:   Angular proximity (radians) to path inversion point to be considered "achieved" to pass on the rest of the path after path inversion.
 0.4 rad = 23 deg.

 ## Example